You are here

 The two-year Health Information Technology (HIT) program is dedicated to producing competent health care professionals.
 The HIT curriculum includes general education courses, anatomy and physiology, pathophysiology, medical terminology, legal aspects of health care, health care statistics, health care privacy and security, medical coding, electronic health records, and practical experience in approved health care facilities.

-The Academic Plan is a semester-by-semester plan for the full-time college-ready student.
+- Academic Plan for Associate of Applied Science Degree - The Academic Plan is a semester-by-semester plan for the full-time college-ready student.
 Part-time students should work with an advisor to customize the map to fit individual needs.

-The Degree Plan lists the required courses.
+- Degree Plan - The Degree Plan lists the required courses.

+- Transfer Information - Students who complete a one year HIT Certificate are eligible to enter directly into the two year HIT Associate of Applied Science Degree at the college maintaining the credits they have already completed.
 The two year HIT Program has transfer agreements set up with Missouri Baptist University, Central Methodist University and Stephens College.
 This will provide students the opportunity to continue on and earn a Bachelor’s Degree in Healthcare Management.